Oriental Brewery: Aleston Brown Ale

 British style beer.
 Brewed with noble hops & pale malt.

-Bergen bräu

-Discount beer brewed by the Oriental Brewery for the Japanese Daiei Supermarket chain.
-The Korean "Bergen bräu" is not the same as the Belgían "Bergenbräu".

-Bergen bräu Neu Welt

-Brewed by the Oriental Brewery for the Japanese Daiei Supermarket chain.
-Korean "Bergen brau" is not to be confused with the Belgium brand "Bergenbräu".

-Bergen bräu Zero

-A beer with no sugar.
-Brewed by the Oriental Brewery for the Japanese Daiei Supermarket chain.
-The Korean Bergen bräu brand is not to be confused with the Bergenbräu from Belgium.

 Blue Girl (4.5%)

 Alcoholic Contents: 4.5% alc./vol (China).
 There is also a 5% version which is produced for sale in Hong Kong, Macau and Taiwan and which is listed separately.

 Blue Girl (5.0%)

 This is the 5%-Version, sold in HongKong, Macao and Taiwan only.
 Brewed by/for Jebsen Beer.